-In order to determine if the spatial variation of the transport mode choice was captured, Figure \ref{fig:mode-choice} compares actual and weighted expected mode choice probabilities that were aggregated to \gls{sa3} regions.
+In order to determine if the spatial variation of the transport mode share is being captured, Figure \ref{fig:mode-choice} compares actual and weighted expected mode share proportions that are aggregated to \gls{sa3} regions.

-Walking, puplic transport, and driving are represented accurately, with very similar expected and actual probabilities baring one outlier.
-The variance and positive correlation indicate that the spatial variation is being represented.
-The outlier present for these three modes is again the \gls{sa3} region containing the \gls{cbd}.
+Walking, public transport, and driving were represented accurately, with very similar expected and actual probabilities baring one outlier.
+Additionally, the variance and positive correlation indicate that the spatial variation has been represented.
+The outlier present for these three modes was again the \gls{sa3} region containing the \gls{cbd}.
 Specifically, driving has been overrepresented in the \gls{cbd}, causing the other regions to be underrepresented.
 Likewise, this has caused walking and public transport to be underrepresented in the \gls{cbd}, and therefore overrepresented in the other regions.
-Cycling is a comparatively unpopular transport mode but expected and actual values are similar.
-There is also a moderate amount of variance in probabilities and a positive correlation, indicating that the spatial variation is at least being represented, although not as accurately as the other modes.
+Cycling was a comparatively unpopular transport mode but expected and actual values are similar.
+There was also a moderate amount of variance in probabilities and a positive correlation, indicating that the spatial variation has at least been represented, although not as accurately as the other modes.